Skip to navigation Skip to content

 • the results can then be viewed, printed or copied

-• check the results carefully, in particular if the overpaid amount reflects the ADEX adjustments
+• check the results carefully, especially if the overpaid amount reflects the ADEX adjustments

 • if 2 or more ADEX debt calculations have been amalgamated and raised as one debt, print and scan the amalgamated ADEX debt scheduler to the customer record and DOCument it.
 See Scanning Centrelink documents using an MFD